SanjeetShukla/FastForward/tableau.md

   4. Server run as account: Tableau Server only.
 The server’s Run As user account will authenticate all users.
 2. How to create doughnut chart in tableau?
 3. What is window calculation?
+  1. **WINDOW_AVG(expression, [start, end])** :- Returns the average of the expression within the window.
+The window is defined by means of offsets from the current row.
+Use FIRST()+n and LAST()-n for offsets from the first or last row in the partition.
+If the start and end are omitted, the entire partition is used.

+  For example, the view below shows quarterly sales.
+A window average within the Date partition returns the average sales across all dates.
+  2. Example :- **WINDOW_AVG(SUM([Profit]), FIRST()+1, 0)** computes the average of SUM(Profit) from the second row to the current row.

 #### 1. Funnel Chart: